Last update: 10.24.2018

 According to our review, TunnelBear is safe to use as it has a reliable and quite secure service for even the free VPN version; however, you may want a bit more for a premium service.
 Travelers and other general users of geo-restricted content could be well satisfied.

 Naturally, you won’t find any VPN that would claim, “we are the slowest VPN” or “our speeds are just OK.”
-TunnelBear promises “lightning fast speeds” so, let’s see if that holds.
+TunnelBear promises “lightning fast speeds” so, let’s see if that holds up in our TunnelBear review.

-In general, we can say that this service is quite fast for such a small network, but definitely not as fast as lightning.
+In general for our TunnelBear review, we can say that this service is quite fast for such a small network, but definitely not lightning fast.
 TunnelBear operates in 20 countries globally plus in Australia, which is not available for the free version.
 The true number of servers and IP addresses is not known.

 With that said, VPN download and upload speeds are always quite relative; they don’t solely depend on your VPN provider.
 There are additional factors like your CPU power, your internet settings, your ISP intervention (e.g., throttling), and so on.
 And, let’s not forget about your physical location, i.e., how far you are from a chosen or assigned server.